 All dogs are naturally active and running around in the yard is a great way for them to keep in shape.
 If your dog puts on the weight, playing catch or chasing the cat won’t be as fun as it used to be, mainly because they will have become more sluggish.

 Sooner or later, you’ll find your dog lounging in front of the television set for weeks at a time.
 An inactive dog is not only a sign of old age, but can also be a sign of poor health.

 When Bread is Appropriate

 If taken occasionally in small portions, it can be a perfect addition to your dog’s diet.
 Wheat is a great source of fiber and that’s one thing dogs don’t get enough of with their regular meals.
 If your dog is showing signs of constipation, you can actually give your dog a piece of bread to ease the discomfort.

 Your dog might experience a loose stool for a couple of hours or maybe even the whole day, but at least the feeling of being bloated will be gone.
 Do keep in mind that if your dog ever does scarf down bread, limit water or any other liquids to avoid contributing to the current state of your dog.

-Getting Fiber Into a Diet
+Fiber in a K9 Diet